 Together we examine comprehensive answers to complex issues.
 As a result a therapeutic relationship established between the practitioner and the patient, with the patient being an active partner.
 Extensive laboratory tests are ordered and reviewed, which go far beyond standardized testing and are essential in developing a customized treatment plan.
 Treatments include nutritional supplements, bio-identical hormone balancing, detoxification, managing lifestyle changes and stress management.
 These interventions are customized and unique to each individual because there are no two people who are the same; even with the same diagnosis.
 This truly is a paradigm shift in clinical practice.

 As part of New Spring’s consultative philosophy, we provide every prospective patient with a focused phone consultation to give you a better understanding of our approach and to determine if the program can benefit you.
 Dr. Deborah Sainer is Board Certified in Internal Medicine and Emergency Medicine.
 She is currently a Fellow at Cenegenics, the largest Age Management Physician Group in the world; a member of the American Academy of anti-Aging Medicine and the Institute of Functional Medicine.
+We serve patients in the greater Denver Metro Area.
 More about Dr. Sainer

 As an ER doc for 17 years, it took many years to recognize that despite helping people in their time of crisis, we were, in essence, putting band-aids on people's medical conditions.
 The ER became a revolving door, same situations, different faces, and return visits.
 I knew if we could educate the public, they could lead healthier lives and thereby make fewer ER visits.
 At the same time, I was diagnosed with Hashimoto's Thyroiditis, an autoimmune thyroid condition, where the only treatment at that time was Synthroid.
 Despite years of Synthroid, I had very little clinical benefit.